stfc/cloud-docs/source/contact.rst

 You can join the STFC Cloud Slack to https://stfc-cloud.slack.com/ to chat with the Cloud team, share feedback and message other users.

 This is also the fastest way to get any notifications about the service.
-If you are unable to sign up, please email cloud-support@gridpp.rl.ac.uk and we will add your email domain to the white list.
+If you are unable to sign up, please email cloud-support@stfc.ac.uk and we will add your email domain to the white list.

 ..
 Important::